Prabinthapa007/Overall-Data-Science-Class/README.md

-# Financial-Analysis
+# Datahead
-It includes Financial analysis of a certain company
+It includes python basics to machine learning to deep learning record and practice files.